 In spring when you’re doing your fruit thinning you may notice a lot of double fruits in your fruit trees.
 It seems to be more common in some seasons than others.

-In fact, once you’re looking you may find that it’s quite common to see double fruit (like the cherries at the top of the blog).
+Once you’re looking you may find that it’s quite common to see double fruit (like the cherries at the top of the blog).
 As you can see in this example, very often both of the fruits that are joined together are perfectly usable.

 The next photo is an unusual example where the stem itself has split (but again, the fruit is absolutely fine).
-Doubles—or conjoined fruit—are not an uncommon occurrence, particularly in stone fruit.
+Doublesβor conjoined fruitβare not an uncommon occurrence, particularly in stone fruit.

-Are double fruit a problem?
+Is double fruit a problem?

 Some varieties like Angelina plums and other European-type plums seem particularly prone to this.